AJB233/paradigms_project_01/devlog.md

  Added error message for invalid or missing references

  Ran into some more looping issues but was not just a simple indentation issue, ending up being a line that was made redudant at the addition of the new features and functions.
 The $n feature finally connected everything - the REPL, parser, and history.
 Next step add final error handling polish, verify batch mode consistency, and perform integration testing.

+ ### Fri Oct 24 23:09:47 CDT 2025 - Project Wrapup and README
+ Goal of this session: Finalize project and create README for submission

+ Wrote README detailing running instructions and examples Created exmaple inputs for testing
+ Gave details on project

+ The README effectively communicates functionality and setup.
+Pretty happy with the end result ready to submit.